Solomon Toilet, 2005–2006

 Renegade Install, Museum of Contemporary Art

 ‘Solomon Toilet’ was born when Sarah read ‘The Song of Solomon’ for Vic’s Bible project.
 The pair giggled and giggled over the words in this very romantic chapter of the Bible, especially around Solomon wanting a partner to have teeth as white as the fur of a goat!

-The thought of installing Solomon’s in the toilet as a sound piece was developed this fateful night; the beautiful marriage between God and Shit forever bound to grace this fine Earth.
+The thought of installing this sound piece in the toilet was developed this fateful night; the beautiful marriage between God and Shit forever bound to grace this fine Earth.

-On the closing weekend of the exhibition (24 February 2007) Vic and Sarah continued their renegade action by returning to the MCA and replacing one of the Pompidou videos with the video above.
+On the closing weekend of the exhibition, 24 February 2007, Vic and Sarah continued their renegade action by returning to the MCA and replacing one of the Pompidou videos with the video above.
 It lasted three and a half hours before the staff returned the original artwork.
-This documentary about the renegade install was made by Darrin Baker.